Perfect matchings in highly cyclically connected regular graphs: Introduction

 Let $H$ be a graph with a vertex $v$ of degree $1$.
 Let $w$ be the neighbour of $v$ in $H$.
 Delete the vertices $v$ and $w$ to obtain $H'$.
 The graph $H'$ has a perfect matching if and only if $H$ has a perfect matching.
 The operation of deleting $v$ and $w$ from $H$ is called a \emph{leaf matching operation} or an \emph{LM operation}, for short.
 The following theorem is the main result of this paper.

 \begin{theorem} Let $G$ be a $d$-regular cyclically $(d-1+2k)$-edge-connected graph of even order, for $k\ge 0$.
 Let $X$ be a set of $d-1+k$ edges of $G$.
-The graph $G-X$ does not admit a perfect matching if and only if \begin{enumerate} \item[\emph{(i)}] an isolated vertex is obtained in $G-X$ by a series of leaf matching operations, or \item[\emph{(ii)}] $G-X$ has an independent set containing more than half of the vertices of $G$. \end{enumerate} Moreover, if (ii) holds, then the vertices that do not belong to the independent set induce at most $k-1$ edges in $G-X$. \end{theorem}
+The graph $G-X$ does not admit a perfect matching if and only if \begin{enumerate} \item[\emph{(i)}] an isolated vertex is obtained in $G-X$ by a series of leaf matching operations, or \item[\emph{(ii)}] $G-X$ has an independent set containing more than half of the vertices of $G$. \end{enumerate} Moreover, if (ii) holds, then the vertices that do not belong to the independent set induce at most $k-1$ edges. \end{theorem}

-Note that the existence of an independent set from (ii) of Theorem~\ref{thm1} would imply that $G$ is close to being a bipartite graph with uneven sizes of partition sets.
+Note that the existence of an independent set from (ii) of Theorem~\ref{thm1} would imply that $G$ is close to being a bipartite graph with uneven sizes of partite sets.

 For $k=0$, Theorem~\ref{thm1} coincides with Theorem~\ref{plesnik} as neither (i) nor (ii) is possible.
 Indeed, for (i), it can be proved by induction that the edge-cut whose one side has vertices participating in the LM operations contains at most $2d-2$ edges.
 This is not possible as the other part has even number of vertices (for more details see the proof of Theorem~\ref{thm3} which uses similar ideas).
 For (ii), the moreover part of the theorem would be false if (ii) was true.
 For $k=1$, we are able to reformulate Theorem~\ref{thm1} as follows.
+This result is closely related to Theorem 3.5 in \cite{lin}.

 \begin{theorem} Let $G$ be a $d$-regular cyclically $(d+1)$-edge-connected graph of even order, for $d\geq 3$.
 Let $X$ be a set of $d$ edges of $G$.
-The graph $G-X$ does not admit a perfect matching if and only if \begin{enumerate} \item[\emph{(a)}] all the edges from $X$ are incident with a common vertex, or \item[\emph{(b)}] $G-X$ is bipartite and the edges from $X$ are incident with vertices from the same partition. \end{enumerate} \end{theorem}
+The graph $G-X$ does not admit a perfect matching if and only if \begin{enumerate} \item[\emph{(a)}] all the edges from $X$ are incident with a common vertex, or \item[\emph{(b)}] $G-X$ is bipartite and the edges from $X$ are incident with vertices from the same partite. \end{enumerate} \end{theorem}

 It is interesting that the two conditions of Theorem~\ref{thm1} and Theorem~\ref{thm3} are not in one-to-one correspondence for every graph.
 Figure~\ref{fig1} provides an example of a graph $G$, where the set $X$ is depicted by dashed edges.
 Note that while the edges of $X$ are not all incident with a common vertex, an isolated vertex can be obtained in $G-X$ by a series of LM operations (the subscript of the vertices indicates the order of LM operations applied in $G-X$).